Create and configure models

 -

-Fields to order records by: Determines how records are sorted within the model by a field name and a sort command, written as FieldName SORT.
-Two sort commands are available:
+Fields to order records by: Determines how records are sorted in the model using a field name and a sort command.

 -

-ASC: Ascending, meaning records of higher "value"—alphabetically or numerically—appear at the bottom of the record list.
-(If no sort command is specified, ASC is assumed.)
+- Ascending: Records with higher alphabetical or numerical values appear at the bottom of the record list.
+If no sort option is specified, ascending order (ASC) is used by default.

 -